 Another recent judgement of note relates to the Constitutional Court's ruling about the timeframe within which cartel investigations can be launched.
 In September 2015, the Commission referred 37 instances of collusive tendering against Pickfords to the Tribunal for prosecution.
 Pickfords filed an interlocutory application with the Tribunal.
 The Tribunal ruled in Pickfords' favour that the Commission could not investigate and prosecute the 14 cartel instances as these stopped three years before the Commission started its investigation on the matter.
 The Commission's appeal of the decision was dismissed by CAC.
-The Commission's appeal that section 67(1) of the Act does not prevent the Commission from investigating and prosecuting cartel conduct that stopped three years before the investigation started.
+The Commission then approached the Constitutional Court for relief which upheld the Commission's appeal that section 67(1) of the Act does not prevent the Commission from investigating and prosecuting cartel conduct that stopped three years before the investigation started.
 The court further held that it is not necessary for the Commissioner to list all firms in a cartel when initiating a complaint as the complaint is initiated against the restricted practice.